-Locator: 16 octets.
+Locator: 128 bit field.
 This field encodes the advertised SRv6 Locator.

-Sub-TLVs : Used to advertise sub-TLVs that provide additional attributes for the given SRv6 Locator and SRv6 SIDs associated with it.
+Sub-TLVs : Used to advertise Sub-TLVs that provide additional attributes for the given SRv6 Locator and SRv6 SIDs associated with it.

-8. Advertisment of SRv6 End SIDs
+7. Advertisment of SRv6 End SIDs

-SRv6 End SID sub-TLV is a new sub-TLV of SRv6 Locator TLV in the SRv6 Locator LSA (defined in Section 7).
-It is used to advertise the SRv6 SIDs belonging to the node along with their associated functions.
-SIDs associated with adjacencies are advertised as described in Section 9.
+The SRv6 End SID Sub-TLV is a Sub-TLV of the SRv6 Locator TLV in the SRv6 Locator LSA (defined in Section 6).
+It is used to advertise the SRv6 SIDs belonging to the node along with their associated endpoint behaviors.
+SIDs associated with adjacencies are advertised as described in Section 8.
 Every SRv6 enabled OSPFv3 router SHOULD advertise at least one SRv6 SID associated with an END behavior for its node as specified in [I-D.ietf-spring-srv6-network-programming].

 SRv6 End SIDs inherit the algorithm from the parent locator.
-The SRv6 End SID MUST be a subnet of the associated Locator.
-SRv6 End SIDs which are NOT a subnet of the associated locator MUST be ianored.
+The SRv6 End SID MUST be contained in the subnet of the associated Locator.
+SRv6 End SIDs which are NOT in a subnet of the associated locator MUST be ignored.

-The router MAY advertise multiple instances of the SRv6 End SID sub-TLV within the SRv6 Locator TLV - one for each of the SRv6 SIDs to be advertised.
-When multiple SRv6 End SID sub-TLVs are received in the SRv6 Locator TLV from a given router for the same SRv6 SID value, the receiver MUST use the first occurrence of the sub-TLV in the SRv6 Locator TLV.
+The router MAY advertise multiple instances of the SRv6 End SID Sub-TLV within the SRv6 Locator TLV - one for each of the SRv6 SIDs to be advertised.
+When multiple SRv6 End SID Sub-TLVs are received in the SRv6 Locator TLV from a given router for the same SRv6 SID value, the receiver MUST use the first occurrence of the Sub-TLV in the SRv6 Locator TLV.

-The format of SRv6 End SID sub-TLV is shown below
+The format of SRv6 End SID Sub-TLV is shown below